Colorado wine: Grapes

 The most popular grapes grown in Colorado are varieties in the species of European grape Vitis vinifera.
 The most popular red varieties are Merlot, Cabernet Sauvignon, Syrah, and Cabernet Franc.
 The most popular white varieties are Chardonnay, Riesling, and Viognier.
 Cold-hardy varieties such as Chambourcin, Verona, La Crescent, Traminette, and Petite Pearl are becoming more popular as growers look to diversify vineyard acreage that can withstand the sometimes harsh cold events that damage, or kill, grapevines in Colorado.

 Recognition

-Several Colorado wineries have been awarded scores of 90 points or above by Decanter (magazine), Wine Enthusiast Magazine, and The Wine Advocate.
+Several Colorado wineries have been awarded scores of 90 points or above by Decanter, Wine Enthusiast, and The Wine Advocate.

 In 2017, Colorado Mountain Winefest in Palisade was voted the nation's best wine festival by USA Today's "10Best."

-Also in 2017, Kyle Schlachter, outreach coordinator for the Colorado Wine Industry Development Board, was named one of Wine Enthusiast Magazine's "40 Under 40 Tastemakers" because his efforts reflect the diversity and uniqueness of wine in the U.S.
+Also in 2017, Kyle Schlachter, outreach coordinator for the Colorado Wine Industry Development Board, was named one of Wine Enthusiast's "40 Under 40 Tastemakers" because his efforts reflect the diversity and uniqueness of wine in the U.S.

-In 2018, Wine Enthusiast Magazine named Grand Valley one of the top ten wine travel destinations in the world.
+In 2018, Wine Enthusiast named Grand Valley one of the top ten wine travel destinations in the world.

-In 2024, the Grand Valley came in 10th in the USA TODAY 10Best Readers’ Choice Top 10 Wine Regions.
+In 2024, the Grand Valley came in 10th in the USA Today's 10Best Readers’ Choice Top 10 Wine Regions.